speedata/examples/Readme.md

 Introductory examples are in the directory [introduction](introduction), more technical examples are in the directory [technical](technical).

+There is a comparison of documents (currently only one) of speedata, LaTeX and Apache FOP.

 Description  | Preview
 ------------ | -------------
 [Newspaper layout](news) | <a href="news"><img src="news/firstpage.png" width="200"></a>